IPW-CloudOps/course/docs/docker/docker-basics.md

 ## Let's create our own docker image

-### Why would we want to create multiple images for multiple containers
+### Why would we want to create multiple images for multiple containers?

 So far, we have used the containers interactively.
 Most of the times, however, this is not the case.
 A container is a separate unit of computing with a well defined purpose.
 That is, it should do one